David Johnson (running back): 2016

 Johnson experienced a breakout season in 2016.
 He posted 15 straight games with at least 100 yards from scrimmage, matching the Lions' Barry Sanders (1997) for the longest single-season streak in NFL history.
 In the season opener against the New England Patriots, he had 89 rushing yards, one rushing touchdown, and 43 receiving yards.
 In the next game, against the Tampa Bay Buccaneers, he had 45 rushing yards to go along with three receptions for 98 yards.
 In the following game, against the Buffalo Bills, he had 83 rushing yards and two rushing touchdowns to go along with three receptions for 28 yards.
 He recorded 124 scrimmage yards (83 rushing and 41 receiving) in the next game against the Los Angeles Rams.
 Four days later, he had a season-high 157 rushing yards and two rushing touchdowns in victory over the San Francisco 49ers.
 In the next game, against the New York Jets, he had 111 rushing yards and three rushing touchdowns.
 In the next game, a hard-fought 6–6 tie with the Seattle Seahawks, he had 33 carries for 113 yards to go along with eight receptions for 58 yards on NBC Sunday Night Football.
 He was named NFC Offensive Player of the Month for October after averaging 145.2 rushing and receiving yards through five games along with five touchdowns.
 On November 13, against the San Francisco 49ers, he had 55 rushing yards, one rushing touchdown, 46 receiving yards, and one receiving touchdown.
 On November 20, against the Minnesota Vikings, he had 103 rushing yards, one rushing touchdown, 57 receiving yards, and one receiving touchdown.
 In the next game, against the Atlanta Falcons, he had 58 rushing yards to go along with eight receptions for 103 yards and a receiving touchdown.
 In Week 13 against the Washington Redskins, Johnson recorded nine receptions for 91 yards and a touchdown and ran for 91 yards on 18 carries for another touchdown, earning him NFC Offensive Player of the Week.
 Johnson finished the season having carried 293 times for 1,239 rushing yards with 16 rushing touchdowns.
 He was ranked seventh in the NFL for rushing yards, and ranked second in the NFL for rushing touchdowns.
 Johnson also finished the season having caught 80 passes for 879 yards and four touchdowns.
 He had the most receiving yards among running backs and ranked 38th among all NFL players in receiving yards.
 He was named First-team All-Pro and was also named to his first Pro Bowl.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2017.

-On January 1, 2017, Johnson left the field on a cart in the first quarter of the Cardinals final regular season game of 2016 against the Los Angeles Rams with an injured left knee after getting tackled awkwardly.
+On January 1, 2017, Johnson left the field on a cart in the first quarter of the Cardinals final regular season game of 2016 against the Rams with an injured left knee after getting tackled awkwardly.
 The injury looked very serious but ended up only being an MCL sprain and would not require surgery.